insert-coin/CloudyGamePlugin/README.md

 Module to provide network API for communication to the CloudyWeb server.

-## Setup
-- It is assumed that you have the CloudyGamePlugin successfully installed.
-If not, please read the setup instructions at the top of this readme.

 ## Usage
 - In the .cpp file where you want to use any public functions in this module:
   - Ensure that `#include "../../CloudyWebAPI/Public/ICloudyWebAPI.h"` is included.